 - 1 Serrano chile, finely diced (see ingredient notes)

 - 2 tablespoons tomato paste

 - 1 teaspoon turmeric powder

 - 1 28-ounce can diced tomatoes

-- If you plan to add roasted eggplant to the dish, roast it ahead of time.
-Preheat the oven to 400˚F, and slice the eggplant in half, lengthwise.
+- Preheat the oven to 400˚F, and slice the eggplant in half, lengthwise.
 Line a baking sheet with parchment paper, and place the eggplant halves face down on the parchment paper.
 Roast for 1 hour.
 Allow to cool, and remove the meat using the step-by-step instructions in this post.
 Set aside, and discard the skin.
 (This can be done a few days in advance.)

 - Warm the olive oil in a medium heavy-bottomed pot or large sauté pan over medium-high heat and add the onion.
 Cook until softened, about 10 minutes.

-- Whichever above prep method you use, sauté the garlic, ginger, peppers and spices with the onions over medium heat until everything begins to brown and caramelize – about 5 – 7 minutes.
+- Add the mustard seeds, cumin seeds, garlic, ginger and Serrano pepper to the pan with the onions.
+Sauté over medium heat until it all begins to brown and caramelize.
+This takes 5 - 7 minutes.
 It will be very aromatic.